June 6, 2021

-During every stage of the COVID-19 crisis, St. Peter’s Health is committed to maintaining a high level of vigilance to protect our patients and caregivers.
+During every stage of the COVID-19 pandemic, St. Peter’s Health is committed to caring for our community.
 We want you to know that we’re here for you and prepared to safely care for ALL patients.

-The health and well-being of our patients, 1,600+ caregivers and the community will always be our top priority.
-We have taken a series of other measures to help limit the spread of COVID-19 in our community, including restricting visitors and adjusting some services.
+The health and well-being of our patients, 1,700 caregivers and the community will always be our top priority.
+We ask that you get vaccinated and continue to take everyday precautions to help keep our community safe.

 Here are some other important things to know:

-- Anyone who thinks they have COVID-19 or is experiencing COVID-19 symptoms should:
+- Even if you have been vaccinated, anyone who thinks they have COVID-19 or is experiencing COVID-19 symptoms should:

 - *If symptoms are life-threatening call 9-1-1 or visit the Emergency Department immediately.
 Our Emergency Department is open 24/7 for emergency medical needs.

-- We have taken a series of steps to help protect our patients and caregivers.
-When you come to our clinics and facilities, here's what to expect:
+- Service and visitor information: When you come to our clinics and facilities, here's what to expect:

 - Everyone is encouraged to bring their own mask, but please note that per Centers for Disease Control and Prevention recommendation, bandanas, buffs, gaiters and vented masks are not considered appropriate face coverings.
-Cloth masks are available to borrow at all entrances for anyone without a mask or appropriate face covering.
+Disposable masks are available at all entrances for anyone without a mask or appropriate face covering.

 - Our facilities are open, although some services have been adjusted.
 Changes to services are detailed here.
-If you need to seek care today for something other than COVID-19 or flu-like symptoms there are many care options.
 Remember that waiting to seek care can be harmful, especially if you have chronic illness, major health issues or a life-threatening emergency.